jvw01/group2_far_planner/README.md

 ## Usage

-The repository has been tested in Ubuntu 18.04 with ROS Melodic and Ubuntu 20.04 with ROS Noetic.
+The repository has been tested in Ubuntu 22.04 with ROS Humble.
 Follow instructions in [Autonomous Exploration Development Environment](http://cmu-exploration.com) to setup the development environment.
 Make sure to checkout the branch that matches the computer setup, compile, and download the simulation environments.

 To setup FAR Planner, clone the repository.
 ```